healthschema/healthschema.github.io/_posts/2015-08-08-not-another-healthcare-standard.md

 Does this mean that healthcare data is categorically different from any other kind of data?**

-Why we need HealthSchema.org
+Healthcare Data is Not Special
 -----

 **Healthcare data is not special.**  It does not require special containers, formats, structures, or packaging.
 It is just data.
-And it must be available universally and freely to the people it ultimately belongs to, the patients, in a form they canconsume with their normal Internet devices.
+Health data must be available universally and freely to the people it ultimately belongs to, the patients, in a form they can consume with their normal Internet-enabled devices.

-If we can represent ingredients for a recipe in structured form in machine-processable form unambiguously on the Internet, we can also represent a medication list or problem list.
+If we can represent ingredients for a food recipe in structured form in machine-processable form unambiguously throughout the Internet, surely we can represent the ingredients of a medication.
+Fruit cakes or Furosemide,  meat pies or Metoprolol,  and Chardonnay or Captopril -  it makes no difference.
+Patients ultimately consume all of these!